rich-p-rich/coffee-and-honey-p5/README.md

 I got further into the marketing requirements of this project in the "Marketing: Facebook, MailChimp and SEO" section below.

 ## Key Technology
-Django Web Framework
+- Django Web Framework
-Python
+- Python
-Bootstrap front-end framework, with Bootstrap CSS and JS HTML
+- Bootstrap front-end framework, with Bootstrap CSS and JS
+- HTML
-CSS
+- CSS
-Javascript
+- Javascript
-PostgreSQL supported by the CodeInstitute (https://dbs.ci-dbs.net/) Stripe
+- PostgreSQL supported by the CodeInstitute (https://dbs.ci-dbs.net/)
+- Stripe for payment processing
+- Amazon Webservices for hosting product images and static files
+- Heroku for hosting the deployed version of my site

 # Overview: Website and Functionality